gitpan/App-MtAws/README.md

 That's it.

-NOTE: If you've used manuall installation before this, it's probably better to remove `mtglacier` executable from your path
+NOTE: If you've used manual installation before this, it's probably better to remove previously installed `mtglacier` executable from your path.

 NOTE: CPAN distribution of *mt-aws-glacier* has a bit more dependencies than manual installation, as it requires additional modules for testsuite.